State retrieval beyond Bayes' retrodiction: Introduction

 Moreover, we impose that the statistics of $\tilde{\Phi}\Phi$ are as time symmetric as possible.
 This requirement takes the form of detailed balance condition on the transition rates, which is the canonical method of enforcing time symmetry in dissipative dynamics.
 It is an easy exercise to prove that the only evolution which is detailed balance with respect to every state is the identity map, which in this case corresponds to the undesirable $\tilde{\Phi}=\Phi^{-1}$.
 Hence, in order not to lose generality, we require detailed balance with respect to a single state.
 It is a standard result that if a map satisfies detailed balance with respect to a state, then this is also a fixed point of the evolution.
 For this reason, choosing any other state than the $\pi$ defined above would introduce some extra information about the initial conditions, namely that this additional state should perfectly retrieved.
 For this reason, we require the same state $\pi$ to be the one with respect to which $\tilde{\Phi}\Phi$ is time symmetric.

 The last requirement is geometrical in nature.
-It should be noticed that any rotation in the image of $\tilde{\Phi}\Phi$ can only decrease the quality of the retrieval in a trivial manner: in fact, any rotation of the image can be undone by simply adjoining a unitary evolution at the end of the protocol.
+It should be noticed that any rotation in the image of $\tilde{\Phi}\Phi$ can only decrease the quality of the retrieval in a trivial manner: in fact, any rotation of the image can be undone by simply rotating back at the end of the protocol.
 For this reason, without loss of generality one can assume that the image of $\tilde{\Phi}\Phi$ has the same orientation as the original space of states.
-This intuitive argument is mathematically encoded by condition~\ref{ax:5}.
+This intuitive argument is mathematically encoded by principle~\ref{ax:5}.

-We show that the family of possible retrieval maps $\tilde{\Phi}$ satisfying the conditions above is actually a convex space.
+We show that the family of possible retrieval maps $\tilde{\Phi}$ satisfying the principles above is actually a convex space.
 To benchmark our construction, then, we also verify that the most common choice of state retrieval, i.e., the one coming from Bayes' retrodiction, is indeed contained in the set that we defined.
 Still it should be kept in mind that this work is not primarily interested in reconstructing the Bayes inversion (a topic covered in Sec.~\ref{sec:Bayes-rev}), but rather in exploring the intuitive definition of retrieval maps.

 Lastly, the principle we choose to single out the optimal map is also geometrical.
 In particular, we start from the consideration that any physical map compresses the space of states.
 This implies the existence of some states outside of the image of $\tilde{\Phi}\Phi$ that simply can't be retrieved.
 Following this intuition, we assess the quality of a retrieval map $\tilde{\Phi}$ by how big the volume of the image of $\tilde{\Phi}\Phi$ is, or, dually, by how small the volume of inaccessible states is.
 Then, the optimal map should be the one maximising this volume (see Fig.~\ref{fig:Traslazione-Composed} for an illustrative example).